sannae/the-notebook/docs/web/rails.md

-# Ruby on Rails :material-rails:
+# Ruby on Rails :material-language-ruby-on-rails:

 ## Set up your dev environment